Harvesting Hope

 The Change

 The Emergency Response Mechanism (ERM) is designed to provide timely crisis response, ensuring immediate assistance during sudden shocks.
-In addressing climate change, the project supports the establishment of community-managed responses to natural and climate-related hazards, with a particular focus on flood response.
+In addressing climate change, the project supported the establishment of community-managed responses to natural and climate-related hazards, with a particular focus on flood response.

-To measure success, the project anticipates tangible results, including the productive use of cleared land, increased awareness and safe behaviour, the empowerment of community-led protection groups, improved economic conditions through cash distributions and livelihood support, enhanced resilience to climate-related hazards, and strengthened organizational capacities of local partners.
-Overall, the intervention seeks to create a positive and lasting impact on the well-being and sustainable development of the targeted communities in South Sudan.
+To measure success, the project anticipated tangible results, including the productive use of cleared land, increased awareness and safe behaviour, the empowerment of community-led protection groups, improved economic conditions through cash distributions and livelihood support, enhanced resilience to climate-related hazards, and strengthened organizational capacities of local partners.
+Overall, the intervention sought to create a positive and lasting impact on the well-being and sustainable development of the targeted communities in South Sudan.

 The Partners